What You Need to Know About GHB Overdose

 Additionally, GHB can cause users to become more emotionally unstable and aggressive, and it can interfere with memory and judgment.
 As a result, GHB use can lead to many dangerous consequences, including injuries, accidents, and even death.

-The team at Zinnia Healing is experienced in treating GHB addiction and provides a safe and supportive environment for patients to recover.
+The team at Zinnia Health is experienced in treating GHB addiction and provides a safe and supportive environment for patients to recover.
 The center offers inpatient and outpatient treatment programs as well as medical detoxification.
-In addition, we provide 24-hour support to ensure that patients have all the resources they need to recover.
 For assistance, call our helpline 24/7 at (855) 430-9439.

 What Increases the Risk of a GHB Overdose?